Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

 change otherwise.

-`reset_exceeded` no longer clears the persistent marker file directly — it clears the throttle-state file, sets `reset_exceeded=1` in UCI, and reloads, delegating to the exact same `init.d/omr-quota` path the UCI-option trigger uses.
+`reset_exceeded` no longer clears the persistent marker file directly — it sets `reset_exceeded=1` in UCI and reloads, delegating to the exact same `init.d/omr-quota` path the UCI-option trigger uses.
+It must **not** touch the daemon's `<id>.throttled` marker (an earlier version did): the relaunched daemon only removes the tc shaper when it finds that marker and the quota is no longer exceeded.
 That path both removes the persistent marker *and* sets `OMR_QUOTA_RESET_BASELINE=1` for the relaunch, which is what actually un-exceeds an `exceedance_scope=month_only` quota (see the daemon's usage baseline section above) — a plain `rm` of the marker file never affected